 The entire colon and rectum are removed.
 The anus is also removed.

-The doctor then forms a stoma (the small intestine is sewn to an opening in the abdominal wall to let waste leave the body).
+The provider then forms a stoma.
+The small intestine is sewn to an opening in the belly wall to let waste leave the body.

 Injury to nearby organs